- Reference Number: HEY-676/2020

 - If there is any possibility you may be pregnant please inform the doctor or nurse.

-In the event of an emergency and outside normal working hours of the Pain Service (9.00am – 4.00pm), please contact your own GP or your local Emergency Department.
+In the event of an emergency and outside normal working hours (9.00am – 4.00pm) of the Pain Clinic please contact your own doctor, Local Walk in Clinic / Minor Injuries Unit

 General Advice and Consent